-We spent four days in Kyoto and we wished we had more time because it is such a lovely place to be in.
-This sacred city has more than thousands temples scattered around but the one you should definitely not miss is Fushimi Inari-Taisha.
-It takes around three hours to walk through the shrine and it especially nice if you get there very early in the morning to fully enjoy the quietness of the place.
+The sacred city counts with over 1000 temples, with Fushimi Inari-Taisha being the most sought after.
+It takes around three hours to walk around the shrine and it especially nice if you get there very early in the morning to fully enjoy the quietness of the place.

 Also make sure you do some stretching throughout the day as you walk so many steps that your calves will surely tighten up.
 I personally was struggling walking down and up the stairs the day after, I was a really funny sight for sure but it was so worth it!